SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 > * I prefer to do this on my own, although localization would be great.
 > * Triaging issues isn't easy to delegate, you might have people speaking on your behalf that isn't in line with project ideas or agenda.
 > * Feels very "unglamourous"; I don't really imagine there would be a lot of people interested in participating.
+> * We do receive high quality issue reports sometimes, but these are in the minority.
+> * Good quality documentation contributions are very rare.

 Notable general feedback:

 > * Be useful to get a shared technical writer between projects paid for by a core community.
+> * A lesson learned would be that users really value examples and I probably should have emphasized that more early-on.
+> * We have README guidance on how to contribute to docs, how to run them locally and automated process around that.
+That definitely helps.
+> * A few people have gone into documentation and fixed spelling or clarified a point on occasion.
+This is kind of them.
+> * We've hired several people as Developer Advocates.
+We pay these people to create some content - they organize regular meetups, write articles and record videos.
+> * Some of the newer projects are putting requirements on docs being created as part of feature completion but others have struggled

 The impact map draft: